azurecitadel/azurecitadel/content/arc/servers-hack/policy.md

 * Deploy the Dependency agent to the Azure Arc virtual machines
 * Inherit the two tags from the Resource Group to the Azure Arc virtual machines
 * Use remediation tasks to make the two VMs fully compliant
-* (optional) Deploy a custom script to the Azure Arc virtual machines

 ## Success criteria